Nigerian Navy Recruitment 2020/2021 Portal - how to Apply Now!

 C2 – Computer

-Interested applicants must have an OND in Computer Studies or Computer Science, with at least Lower Credit.
-Computer literacy is compulsory in this field.
-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics and Chemistry.
-Proficiency or industry certification in any of the following areas shall be an added advantage to the applicant:
+Minimum of OND Lower Credit in Computer Studies/Computer Science.
+Computer literacy is compulsory and must possess SSCE or equivalent with 5 Credits including English Language, Mathematics and Physics.
+Proficiency or industrial certification in any of the under listedareas shall be an added advantage:

 - Website Development and Management.